thommignot/yourlabs.traefik/README.md

 Note that the dashboard will be served in `https://traefik.<domain>`, protected by http basic auth with user "root" and password: shown by bigsudo at the end of role, and also available in /root/password_root

+Note that it should remember the vars that you pass on the CLI because it writes an ansible fact file.